jasonjou09/arduino-hub/README.md

 Your Python environment needs to have pyserial and pylsl installed.

 `pip install pyserial`

 `pip install pylsl`

 After installation, inside the lib folder, there is a script called pylsl.py.
-Download and move the script into the `.venv\pylsl\lib` folder.
+Download and move the script into the `Lib\site-packages\pylsl\lib` folder.
 Done.